Schweem/Schweem/README.md

 # Welcome to my GitHub!

 I am:
-- A second-year computer science major at New College of Florida
+- A third-year computer science major at New College of Florida
 - Looking to minor in Data Science
 - Building proficiency in **Python (Pandas, Numpy, matplotlib), Java, C#, GDScript, and Fullstack web development (HTML, JS, Flask, Streamlit, SQLite, Flutter)**
 - An indie game developer focusing on **Unity and Godot**